tctimmeh/nuxt-config/README.md

 - Run an automated test with `yarn test`.
 However, heed these notes:
   - This is only a client-side test.
 You should still manually verify server-side function using the dev page
   - Tests currently depend on port 3000 being available.
 Funny things will happen if it's not
+- Use `yarn release` to make a new release

 ## License